SharedType/sharedtype/doc/Development.md

 ```
 Then attach your debugger on it.

-## Run Integration test
+## Run test
+If you encounter compilation problems with your IDE, delegate compilation to maven.
+Before run test, run `./mvnw clean install -DskipTests` to build dependency classes.

+#### E.g. run integration test:
 ```bash
 ./mvnw clean install -DskipTests -q && ./mvnw test -pl it
 ```

 ## Coding Style Guide
 1. since annotation processing is one shot execution, JIT is not likely to optimize the code.
-So please try to avoid long calling stacks like Stream chains.
+So prefer plain loop than long calling stacks like Stream chains.
 2. no dependencies without strong justification.